-BRISTOL actor Stewart Wright is among the cast of Small Axe, an important drama anthology of five films by Oscar-winning director Steve McQueen, telling stories of London’s West Indian community between the late 1960s and mid-1980s.
+BRISTOL actor Stewart Wright is among the cast of Education, the last of the five Small Axe films by Oscar-winning director Steve McQueen, and showing on Sunday 13th December.
+All tell stories of London’s West Indian community between the late 1960s and mid-1980s.

-Stewart, 46, stars alongside BAFTA-award winning Naomi Ackie (Star Wars: The Rise of Skywalker) and Daniel Francis (Disney/ABC’s Once Upon A Time) in Education, one of the five films created and directed by McQueen, who directed 12 Years a Slave.
+Stewart, 46, stars alongside BAFTA-award winning Naomi Ackie (Star Wars: The Rise of Skywalker) and Daniel Francis (Disney/ABC’s Once Upon A Time) in Education, created and directed by McQueen, whose Academy Award was for 12 Years a Slave.
 The story focuses on a hard-working family whose lives are disrupted when the 12-year-old son Kingsley is sent to a school for children with special educational needs.
 The film explores the controversy surrounding Haringey Council’s 1971 educational segregation policy.

 The Bristol-based actor plays Mr Baines, a form teacher in the special needs school who is disinterested in the teaching part of his job, so focuses his energy on playing guitar to the children and finding other things to amuse himself.